upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

   very front page.
 * Added mirrors to the two additional viewers in the static folder.
 * Removed release date-time and word count for the latest version of the ICCT.
+* Removed Javascript from the Reference section as there is nothing there for now
+* Cleaned up the Reference so that only the easiest methods for doing something are included
 * Minor fixes

 [Download the source code][dl-VERSION]{ .md-button }